pkorac/pk-website-2026/site/blog/a-prototype-is-worth-a-thousand-slides.md

 ## Outro

-I’m not anti-slides.
-Slides are great for framing a conversation, storytelling, and making sure we’re solving the right problem for the right reasons.
+I’m a big fan of storytelling with slides.
+Slides are great for framing a conversation, crafting the narrative, and making sure we’re solving the right problem for the right reasons.

 But when the goal is to make a decision – fund this, prioritise that, commit a team, change direction – a prototype does something slides can’t.
 It collapses the distance between “what we mean” and “what it feels like”.
 It turns imagining ideas into reacting, and debating them with tangible evidence.

 And the nice thing is you don’t need the perfect brief to get there.
-If you’re not sure what to request, ask for "something I can click".
+If you’re a stakeholder not sure what to request from a design team, ask for "something I can click".